pcmillerAcme/docs/source/Non-animated Codes.rst

 **Single Call Request:**

-The following API call will directly return a png file of a standard QR code.
+The following API call will directly return a PNG file of a standard QR code.
 Note: Due to our high quality rendering pipeline, turnaround time varies and may require a few seconds before return.
 Contact ACME.CODES if you require faster response times for standard QR code creation API calls, which are available.
 ::

     GET: https://api.acme.codes/new?msg=Hi!&anim=staticCodeOnly&format=png